lawrie/blackicemx_nmigen_examples/README.md

 ### ov7670_sdram_fifo

 This is the start of an LCD image processor that uses a FIFO to avoid contention on the SDRAM when reading pixels from the camera and writing them to the LCD.

-### flash

-flash_test.py reads the flash memory and displays it on leds one byte at a time, each second.

-It needs a Digilent 8-LED Pmod.

-flash_util.py is the start of a utility for writing binary files to flash memory, and reading back flash memory to a file.

-### spi

-This is the start of a configurable spi controller.

-I am still working on how best to do the handshaking.

 ### wishbone